 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at HIGH.
+File closes at MODERATE.
 Book three to four months out and email the brand directly given four-room scale.
 Skip if you need transit ease; Cobá is a 60 to 75 minute transfer from the Tulum airport.